 The Board protects the public by regulating professional engineering in Maine.

-Professional engineering means "any professional service, such as consultation, investigation, evaluation, planning, design or responsible supervision of construction in connection with any public or private utilities, structures, buildings, machines, equipment, processes, works or projects, wherein the public welfare or the safeguarding of life, health or property is concerned or involved, when such professional service requires the application of engineering principles and data."
+Professional engineering is defined in Maine law as "any professional service, such as consultation, investigation, evaluation, planning, design or responsible supervision of construction in connection with any public or private utilities, structures, buildings, machines, equipment, processes, works or projects, wherein the public welfare or the safeguarding of life, health or property is concerned or involved, when such professional service requires the application of engineering principles and data."
 32 M.R.S.A. §1251(3).

-There are some types of projects that do not require a professional engineer.
+Some types of projects do not require a professional engineer.
 Those can be found here: 32 M.R.S.A. §1255

 How to File a Complaint